Cronulla sand dunes: Conservation history

-The Kurnell Peninsular has been the subject of a number of Commission of Inquiries through the 1970s and 1980s.
+The Kurnell Peninsula has been the subject of a number of Commission of Inquiries through the 1970s and 1980s.
 The most recent Commission of Inquiry in 1986 by Commissioner Woodward led to the re-zoning of the Australand site to permit non-residential uses, including tourist facilities, serviced apartments, commercial, recreational and light industrial uses.
 The area had been subject to sand extraction since the 1950s and the only portion of the land not subject to sand removal was the H2 dune, which is the high dune to the north-east of the site.
 Its protection as a surviving remnant of the former Cronulla dunes was recommended along with an Interim Conservation Order under the Heritage Act.
 In 1990 Australand bought Lot 113, DP 777967 from Breen Holdings and the Hooker Corporation.
 Sand removal ceased in 1990 and the area has been vacant since and remains largely denuded.

 One effect of recent sand extraction on the site has been the creation of a number of artificial ponds or waste dumps which have filled with water.
 In a number of these, the endangered Green and Golden Bell Frog has established itself and these ponds are now important breeding grounds.
 In 1996 the Cronulla Dunes and Wetlands Protection Alliance nominated the dune for protection under the Heritage Act.

 The Aboriginal community holds a strong interest in the remaining undisturbed sand dune.
 The action of the shifting sand has the potential to capture objects, and all traces of Aboriginal objects are necessarily destroyed by sand removal.
 Therefore, the H2 dune has high potential to reveal archaeological evidence of former Aboriginal occupation such as middens, flaked sharpening stones, carvings and ceremonial sites.

 The Cronulla Sand Dune and adjacent Lucas Reserve and Wanda Beach demonstrate a high level of intactness in terms the modified dunal landscape as it was created following late nineteenth-century grazing activities.
 They form an intact remnant of historical landscape that no longer exists.
 The long term conservation of the dunal system and in particular the unvegetated mobile sand dune may require stabilisation and revegetation works.